Students, get your 2026 AP scores now.

 1 question | 40 minutes | 15% of score

-• You’ll be asked to develop and support an argument based on evidence.
+• The long-essay question will include a broad prompt from which you’ll develop and support an argument based on evidence.

 Search AP Credit Policies